bradleyeckert/chad/doc/forth.md

 previous definitions
 ```

+## Floating point numbers

+Numbers with a decimal are treated as floating point numbers.

+IEEE754-like numbers are packed into a double cell on the data stack.
+If cells are 16-bit, the format matches 32-bit IEEE754 floats.
+The sign, exponent, and mantissa are packed into a double cell.
+LSBs are stripped from exponent and mantissa to fit.
+You can shrink the exponent to get more mantissa bits.

+- `set-expbits` *( n -- )* Sets the number of bits in the exponent.
+Default = 8.

 ## Lookup tables in code space

 - `|bits|` *( n -- )* Sets the number of bits your lookup table will need.